Secrets of a Secondary Character: How to Give Them Life and Prominence in Your Story

 For example, if your protagonist is a brilliant but lonely detective, you could create a secondary character who is also intelligent, but has chosen a family life.
 This character not only shows the path not taken, but can also serve to highlight the consequences of the protagonist’s choices.

-Moreover, this type of character can be a powerful tool for the protagonist’s introspection.
-Seeing aspects of oneself reflected in another can lead to moments of revelation and personal growth.
+Additionally, this type of character can be a powerful tool for the protagonist’s introspection.
+Seeing aspects of themselves reflected in another can lead to moments of revelation and personal growth.
 It’s like looking at an old photo album and realizing how much you’ve changed… or how much you’re still the same.

 Looking for inspiration to create characters that reflect and complement your protagonist?
 Explore more here and discover how to bring secondary characters to life that enrich your narrative in surprising ways.